shirai91/technical-questions/README.md

 - Write custom eslint rules to help code review for common case

 ### Question 6
+Can you describe your workflow when you get a design to create a web page?

 1. Figuring out main topic/purpose of the page.
 2. Is there a creative commons template exists for this topic?